AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

   - A user can choose to only give incoming data viewing rights to a 3rd party.
 (Gives rise to incoming viewing keys).
   - A user can choose to only give outgoing data viewing rights to a 3rd party.
 (Gives rise to outgoing viewing keys).
   - A user can choose to keep interactions with themselves private and distinct from the viewability of interactions with other parties.
 (Gives rise to _internal_ incoming viewing keys).

-Nice to haves:

-- The ability for a user to generate multiple of a particular kind of "shareable" secret key, so that view-access can be revoked on an individual-by-individual basis.
-- The ability to revoke or rotate "shareable" secret keys, without having to deploy a fresh account contract.

-### Account Contract Bytecode

-**Requirements:**

-- The (current) bytecode of an account contract must be discoverable, based on the "user identifier" (probably an address).
-  - Reason: Although in 'private land', the king of the hill griefing problem prevents private account contract acir from being callable, there might still be uses where a _public_ function of an account contract might wish to be called by someone.
-- The (current) bytecode of an account contract must therefore be 'tied to' to the "user identifier".
-- The constructor arguments of an account contract must be discoverable.

 ### Sending funds before deployment